rodydavis/Flutter-AdaptiveCards/README.md

 ## Using

-Using adaptive cards coudn't be simpler.
-All you need is the `AdaptiveCard` widget.
+Using Adaptive Cards in Flutter coudn't be simpler: All you need is the `AdaptiveCard` widget.

 There are several constructors which handle data loading from different sources.